• Skip to main content

 I understand that some of my audience can't access Waitrose ingredients, but don't worry - this recipe will work perfectly well with ingredients that you can source from your local store.
 Here are a couple of pointers on some of the ingredients.

-• Hot cross buns - I used Waitrose St Clements Hot Cross Buns as I loved their flavour profile with the chocolate and marmalade.
-But you can use traditional hot cross buns or even chocolate ones.
-I've even seen sticky toffee ones that would be amazing here!
+• Hot cross buns - I used Waitrose St Clements Hot Cross Buns as I loved the chocolate and marmalade flavour.
+You can use traditional hot cross buns or even chocolate ones.
 I used 8 buns and they are best when a day or two old.
 The stale bread soaks up the custard better when a bit drier.

 • Marmalade - Waitrose Essential No Peel Seville Orange Marmalade, was my choice was this recipe.
 If you prefer peel in your marmalade then choose one that has a thin or thick-cut peel in it.